rafgraph/detect-passive-events/README.md

 # Detect Passive Events

 Detects if the browser supports passive event listeners.
+Tree-shakable and side-effect free.
 Also available as part of [`detect-it`][detectitrepo].

 [Live detection test][livedetectiontest]